 Next connect the tender water lines.
 The return line slips onto the locomotive stub pipe about 3/16 to a 1/4 of an inch.
-The pump feed line screws onto the locomotive fitting.
+The pump feed line screws onto the locomotive fitting; it contains an "O" ring to sea! it, and finger tight is tight enough.
+Check that the "O" ring has not become misplaced.
+Following the tender hook up you should check the lubricator for proper oil level.
+The correct level is even with the bottom of the cross tube.
 Before adding oil, check that you drained the condensate after the prior run by using your syringe or opening the drain.
 An easy tip for adding oil is to again use your syringe; fill the syringe with oil, insert the tube down below the cross tube and add oil to the proper level.
 This keeps oil from spanning across the gap between the lubricator sides and the cross tube and not draining down.
+After filling the lubricator, open the lubricator adjustment valve approximately 1/8 to 1/4 turn, or to the setting that experience has shown will feed 1 to 1 1/2 cc of oil per hour of running time.

 Water can now be added to the tender.
+It will hold approximately 2 quarts, and should be filled to the bottom of the hatch.
 Once the tender is full of water, you can clear the pump feed lines of air.
-Begin by ensuring that the boiler and gauge glass blow downs. the throttle and the blower valve are all closed.
+Begin by ensuring that the boiler and gauge glass blow downs, the throttle and the blower valve are all closed.
 Open the axle pump bypass valve a half turn or so, and pump the tender pump 10 to 15 strokes.
-Close the bypass and pump the tender pump until the water level is 1/2 to 3/4 of the water glass.
+Close the bypass and pump the tender pump an additional 8 to 10 pumps; or until the water level is 1/8 inch above the red line on the water glass.
 Leave the bypass closed.